 Make Money Selling Surplus Solar PV Electricity

-Beginning in summer 2021, you can sell your surplus solar PV electricity to the grid in Ireland.
+From June 2022, you can sell your surplus solar PV electricity to the grid in Ireland.
 This could be a nice extra income solar PV owners.
-You can’t sell surplus solar thermal hot water unfortunately!
+You can’t sell surplus hot water unfortunately!

 Conclusion – Solar PV vs Solar Thermal